withastro/astro/.changeset/yellow-snakes-jam.md

 '@astrojs/react': minor
 ---

-Optionally parse React slots as React children
+Optionally parse React slots as React children.

-This adds a new flag `experimentalReactChildren` which can be set in the React component like so:
+This adds a new configuration option for the React integration `experimentalReactChildren`:

 ```js
 export default {